Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Disclosure: This post may contain affiliate links, which means I might earn a small commission, at no cost to you, if you make a purchase.
 I curate and only recommend products and services I would use or book myself.

-If you are looking for a classic silver aluminum suitcase, and you know what to expect from owning an aluminum suitcase, and maybe you’ve thought about buying the Rimowa Classic Cabin, like I had on and off for years, let me introduce you to a little gem not so well known outside the aviation circle (at least for now) – Sterling Pacific.
+If you are looking for a classic silver aluminum suitcase, and you know what to expect from owning an aluminum suitcase, and maybe you’ve thought about buying the Rimowa Classic Cabin, like I had on and off for years, let me introduce you to a little gem not so well known outside the aviation circle.

 Despite Rimowa being the longstanding established brand and status quo choice when it comes to aluminum suitcases, Sterling Pacific simply makes a better product.